JetBrains/create-react-kotlin-app/packages/kotlin-webpack-plugin/README.md

 # kotlin-webpack-plugin

-A webpack plugin that compiles kotlin sources
+A webpack plugin that compiles Kotlin sources

 ## Installation